weisheng-homage/vonage_broke_ts/README.md

 # typescript broke with vonage

-because it is not compatible with node-fetch v3
+because it is not compatible with node-fetch v3 and `"skipLibCheck"` is disabled in tsconfig

 ## setup